tirkarthi/sure/SPECS.md

 ## Predicates

-Sometimes it might be useful to execute python code that will instantiate classes, prepare data fixtures or even spin up his own http server serving fake data.
+Sometimes it might be useful to execute arbitrary python code before running specifications along with its expectations.
+Maybe classes must be instantiated, or a data store must be prepared, data fixtures setup or even something more laborated like spinning up a http server that will serve fake data.

-Before running the assertions, the developer might want to execute code that will instantiate classes, prepare data fixtures or even spin up his own http server serving fake data.

 In order to leverage this, sure also looks for python callables (just like it does for ["specifications"](./ref/to/specifications)) although